4 attacked in 12-minute span on NYC subway, another incident possibly linked

 All the victims sustained non-life-threatening injuries.

-The NYPD is isolating video of the suspect and his accomplice and hope to release it later Friday.
+The NYPD is isolating video of the pair and hope to release it later Friday.

 The suspects are described as two Black males in their 20s.